Beshario/beshario.github.io/_posts/2017-09-10-3Dperception.md

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)

-This project is about programming the robot to make it (understand) what it sees via an RGB-D camera. an RGB-D camera is like a normal camera with a depth sensor. therefore it registers information about the colours (RGB sensors) and depth (distances from the camera to object surfaces).
+This project is about programming the robot to make it (understand) what it sees via an RGB-D camera. an RGB-D camera is like a normal camera with a depth sensor. therefore it registers information about the colors (RGB sensors) and depth (distances from the camera to object surfaces).

 This report will go through the pipeline of Robot Perception